jdiazram/jdiazram/README.md

 My current research field is Machine Learning and Deep Learning.

-# You can find me
+# Elsewhere on the internet
 - [Linkedin](https://www.linkedin.com/in/jdiazram/)

 <!--